baskuit/pinyon/src/model/readme.md

 This requires a change in the search paradigm as well, and that is implemented in the `OffPolicy` tree algorithm.
 Details are discussed here [TODO relative link]

 ## WrappedSearch

-This is not currently implemented by the library, but it is straightforward to do:

 The bandit algorithms are expected to have methods `get_empirical_strategies`, `get_emprical_values`, and these can be treated as the policy and value output of a model, after some number of search iterations or course.